 For a hairstyle that always stands out, try jumbo tribal braids.
 A form of box braids, jumbo tribal braids are much thicker than other styles and usually require extra hair extensions to be used to get their signature oversized effect.
-As important as the size of the braids is the way your hair is parted when putting them in.
+As important as the braids’ size is how your hair is parted when putting them in.
 Different patterns can be created this way, while rings, hair cuffs, and beads are added to give the jumbo braids a unique tribal look.

 5. Two Layer Tribal Braids

-To create two-layer braids, your stylist will first divide your hair into horizontal sections, then cornrow each section and braid the hair in each section in different patterns.
+To create two-layer braids, your stylist will divide your hair into horizontal sections, then cornrow each section and braid the hair in different patterns.
 As each row is braided, the stylist will feed in extensions.
-Because the upper and lower parts are braided separately, you can achieve a much longer and more voluminous look as well as a unique contrasting finish.
+Because the upper and lower parts are braided separately, you can achieve a much longer and more voluminous look and a unique contrasting finish.

 6. Ghana Braids

 As the name suggests, Ghana braids are a traditional hairstyle from the country of Ghana.
-The term ‘Ghana braids’ broadly applies to many different braiding patterns that all have a unique tapered effect.
-To create the Ghana braids look, your stylist will begin by creating thin micro braids, which then taper out to more full, thicker plaits and twists.
+The term ‘Ghana braids’ broadly applies to many braiding patterns with a unique tapered effect.
+To create the Ghana braids look, your stylist will create thin micro braids, which then taper out to more full, thicker plaits and twists.